IstvanDev/LeagueProfiles/README.md

 TODO:
 - Exception handler
 - Refactor and move some functionality to their respective classes
-- Possibly begin an Angular project to provide a frontend application
+- Possibly begin an Angular project to provide a frontend application (In progress)